codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 A Codefresh account with a Hosted or a Hybrid GitOps runtime can store configuration manifests for account-level resources in a Git repository.
 This repository, the Shared Configuration Repository, can be shared with other GitOps Runtimes in the same account, avoiding the need to create and maintain different configuration manifests for every GitOps Runtime.
 At the same time, you also have the flexibility to store resources unique to specific Runtimes without affecting other Runtimes.

-* **GitOps paradigm**
-  The Git Source application created for each GitOps Runtime creates application manifests for every cluster managed by the Runtime.
-These manifests determine which resources are synchronized with which cluster, ma

 * **Centralized cross-Runtime configuration management** With the Shared Configuration Repository, you can store configuration manifests for account-level resources in a centralized location.
 The Git repository is accessible to all GitOps Runtimes within the same Codefresh account, ensuring that account-level resources are consistently deployed and managed across all environments.